CLICK BELOW TO EXPAND

 Change of Singers

-We understand that some of your singers may change between when you applied and your next competition session due to unforeseen circumstances.
+We understand that some of your singers may change between when you apply and your next competition session due to unforeseen circumstances.
 Groups should do their best to avoid changes in their line-up (e.g., if you’re a university group that has significant changes in line-up between each semester, then we encourage you to only enter AUSACA with the singers who you expect will be part of the group for the entire AUSACA season).

 If any changes occur then they should be minor changes (e.g, similar number of singers with only small changes in the line-up).
 Groups that have significant changes to their line-up (e.g, double/or half the number of singers, or numerous swaps of singers) will risk being disqualified.
 As always, contact Vocal Australia to discuss ANY changes to your line-up beforehand to avoid any issues.